-- 2.1 All LNG Carriers calling at Port or any of the LNG Terminals are subject to acceptance by PQA and must be in compliance with International Standards.
-The Vessel Interests warrant that the Vessel is suitable and is capable of operating with the physical limitations of the LNG Facility or the Port Facilities, berth dimensions, unloading arm and shore gangway envelopes and mooring equipment as advised from time-to-time by Terminal Interests or Port Management in accordance with following international standards: - International Association of Classification Societies (IACS) member Classification Society with no outstanding Surveys & Condition of Class or as may otherwise be acceptable to PQA. - The conventions, rules, guidelines and regulations laid down by the International Maritime Organization (IMO), the Oil Companies International Marine Forum (OCIMF). - International Group of Liquefied Natural Gas Importers (GIIGNL). - Society of International Gas Carriers and Terminal Operators (SIGTTO) - 2.2 PQA's decision whether to allow a LNG Carrier to berth at the Terminal may also depend upon any of the prevailing or forecasted environmental conditions, as well as the size, trim, and handling qualities of the LNG Carrier. - 2.3 LNG Carrier should be rejected by PQA for any reason PQA will supply the LNG Carrier's Master or the Ship's Agent with written reasons for the rejection.
+2.1 All LNG Carriers calling at Port or any of the LNG Terminals are subject to acceptance by PQA and must be in compliance with International Standards [which means the standards and practices from time to time in force applicable to the ownership, design, equipment, operation or maintenance of LNG Carriers established by the rules of one of the

+International Association of Classification Societies (IACS) member Classification Society with no outstanding Surveys & Condition of Class or as may otherwise be acceptable to PQA, the conventions, rules, guidelines and regulations laid down by the International Maritime Organization (IMO), the Oil Companies International Marine Forum (OCIMF), International Group of Liquefied Natural Gas Importers (GIIGNL), Society of International Gas Carriers and Terminal Operators (SIGTTO) or any successor body of the same and any other internationally recognized agency or organization with whose standards and practices it is customary for international operators of such vessels or terminals to comply, including holding a recent OCIMF Ship Inspection Reporting system (SIRE) report with no adverse observations.]

+- 2.2 PQA's decision whether to allow a LNG Carrier to berth at the Terminal may also depend upon any of the prevailing or forecasted environmental conditions, as well as the size, trim, and handling qualities of the LNG Carrier. - 2.3 Should a LNG Carrier be rejected by PQA for any reason, PQA will supply the LNG Carrier's Master or the Ship's Agent with written reasons for the rejection.
 PQA overridingly reserves the right at all times to direct a LNG Carrier to leave the Port or the Terminal if the Harbor Master determines that the continued presence of the LNG Carrier poses a risk or danger to the Port safety or the environment.
 In such circumstances, where possible, the LNG Carrier's Master will first be consulted.

-3. LNG Carrier & Its Master's Responsibility
+3 Master's Responsibility

-The Master of the LNG Carrier calling at Port Qasim shall at all times and in all circumstances remain solely responsible on behalf of owners, operators or charterers for the safe and proper operation and navigation of the Vessel and management of its cargo and equipment.
+The Master of an LNG Carrier calling at the Port or Terminal is solely responsible on behalf of its owners, operators or charterers for the safe navigation and operation of their LNG Carrier.
 Nothing contained in the Port or Terminal Regulations relieves a Master of his responsibilities including taking precautions to prevent:

-- Fire / LNG release
+- fire / LNG release

-- Tank over pressurization or vacuum
+- tank over pressurization or vacuum

-- Grounding and damage to Port Facility
+- grounding and damage to Port Facility

-- Environmental pollution
+- environmental pollution